 - The Swiftnet portable pickleball net is the exception to point #4 above.
 The poles are made from recycled material into carbon fiber so they are very well made and durable.

-- Look for a solid, flat-based, steel center pole for increased stability and reduced sagging of the net.
+- Look for a solid, flat-based (wide steel base), steel center pole for increased stability and reduced sagging of the net.

 - Do you want a pickleball net bag with wheels?
 Look at the benefits, costs, and options.